mpaiva/venus/_pages/resume.md

 - Member of the W3C ARIA Working Group

 #### Conferences
-As part of my role at AEM, I advocate for early integration of accessibility in user experience design, sharing my expertise at various international conferences.
-Below is a list of most significant conferences where I am honored to present:
+I champion the early integration of accessibility in user experience design and share my expertise at various international conferences.
+Below is a list of the most significant conferences where I am honored to present.
+I am available to speak and advocate for inclusive design at future events.

 <!-- ##### Upcoming: -->